Absolute value of a number

 Sigma (Σ) as a summation shorthand

 Summation shorthand is useful for indexed variables e.g. xi where index “i” is a natural number.
-If there is a need to add all xi with the index “i” running from “n” to “m”, n<m, through all the consecutive natural numbers, the following shorthand is used to describe the resulting sum:
+If there is a need to add all xi with the index “i” running from “n” to “m”, n<m, through all the consecutive natural indices, the following shorthand is used to describe the resulting sum:

 Example: